simonmichael/haskell-links/README.md

   <a href="https://web.libera.chat/#haskell">Libera</a> or
   <a href="https://matrix.to/#/#haskell:libera.chat">Matrix</a>.
 - PRs fixing bugs are especially welcome.
-- More link sources need to be hooked up.
+- More link sources should be imported / interoperated with. (?)
+- Enhance lambdabot or use another bot ?
+- Some workflow permitting web edits, and ideally multiple edit sources, is desirable.
+- A specification for voting is needed.
+How are votes tracked ?

 ## Related projects / link sources